teresa-mao/teresa-mao/README.md

 ## Hi there 👋

-🌱 Currently learning Data Science.

-👩‍🎓 Former Computer Vision researcher turned Data Scientist.
+👩‍🎓 I'm a former Computer Vision researcher turned Data Scientist.

-❤️ Passionate about Data Science + Healthcare

 <!--
 **teresa-mao/teresa-mao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.